Film on Muslim Prophet sparks protests

-CAIRO (Reuters) - Clips of a film that stirred a deadly attack on a U.S. mission in Libya show an amateurish production portraying the Prophet Mohammad as a womanizer, a homosexual and a child abuser.
+CAIRO, Sept 12 (Reuters) - Clips of a film that stirred a deadly attack on a U.S. mission in Libya show an amateurish production portraying the Prophet Mohammad as a womaniser, a homosexual and a child abuser.

 The U.S. Pastor Terry Jones, who angered many Muslims with his threat in 2010 to burn the Koran, called the film a “satirical” movie on the life of Mohammad.
 He said he showed a promotional video trailer after staging a symbolic “trial” of the Prophet.